kebasaa/ecophys_utils/README.md

     pip install -e C:\Users\my_user\Documents\Github\ecopyhs_utils\
     ```

-Would you like help organizing your functions into meaningful modules? 🚀

 ## How to Cite (Update later once useful)

 Muller (2025). *ecophys_utils: Python utilities library for ecophysiology tasks*